Affiliate Marketing: Money-Making Guide for Beginners (2022)

-The better question is, how do I get involved in this process and start making money online?
+So how do you get involved in this process and start making money online?

 Whether you’re a publisher looking for the best affiliate programs to join, or you’re a brand looking to generate sales with affiliate marketing, this marketing channel can work wonders for your business (and income).

-I’ve learned a thing or two about affiliate marketing and how beginners can start, as I just launched this blog in 2019.
+And I know exactly how beginners should start, as I just launched this blog in 2019.

 This ultimate guide covers everything you need to know about affiliate marketing, how it works, and how you can leverage this channel yourself to make a passive income this year.